 Check out a new pathway for STEM and Computer Science educators

 STEMpath is a graduate-level educator prep program that provides educators with pathways to pursue STEM & computer science credentials.
-STEMpath enrollment is now open and the program will launch in January 2019.
+STEMpath enrollment is now open.

 PowerMyLearning: Initiative to increase family engagement

 PowerMyLearning is a national education nonprofit that partners with schools and districts to personalize learning and to strengthen the relationship students have with their teachers and with their families.
 Partner with PowerMyLearning and transform the learning environment of your school or district and the confidence of your students.

 Formlabs 3D Printing Grants

 The Formlabs education grant is an opportunity for schools to receive a Form 2 3D printer by sharing a research-oriented project that will benefit from the use of a 3D printer.
 Accepting rolling applications.

 Have an innovative technology-based lesson plan you want to share?
 Submit your lesson plans to Digital Wish for a chance at receiving one of 50+ classroom technology grants.